Disclaimer: This is NOT legal advice. It is based on our own experiences.

 If you’re struggling to get the name you want because it’s in use a company in another industry, adding a verb may provide you with a memorable—and available—URL.
 Consider words like “Call”, “Drink”, “Trust” or “Buy”.

-We recommend registering the .com.
+Register the .com.

 People reflexively type .com at the end of a URL, even when instructed otherwise.